-In a country that has a specific word for “death by overwork” (karoushi, 過労死), and strict government definitions for when a death can be classified as such, the office is a crucible designed to burn away the salaryman’s individuality and entrepreneurial spirit, till all that remains is an obedient drone.
+In a country that has a specific word for “death by overwork” (karoushi, 過労死), and strict government definitions for when a death can be classified as such, the office can feel like a crucible designed to burn away the salaryman’s individuality and entrepreneurial spirit, till all that remains is an obedient drone.
 This reads like the very definition of stress, doesn’t it?

-To be sure, the pursuit of quarterly numbers and the struggle to produce results are a weight on the back of the employee in any country.
-But at Marunouchi Fudosan (1), I’ve had a front row seat for business stress reactions I’d never seen before with my own eyes.
+To be sure, the pursuit of quarterly numbers and the struggle to produce results are a burden on the backs of employees in any country.
+But at my company, Marunouchi Fudosan (1), I’ve enjoyed a front row seat for business stress reactions I had never before seen with my own eyes.

 Of course the obvious question that emerges from this weird management practice is, where does all that unpaid bonus money go?
-I’ve wondered this for a few years now, and I still honestly don’t know.
-I did find it interesting, however, that the one year our department missed its numbers, the boss’s first reaction was to better motivate people the following year with an even greater mark-up on their quotas.
+I’ve wondered this for years, but I have never gotten a sensible answer.
+I did find it fascinating, however, that the one year our department missed its aggregate target, the big boss’s first reaction was to better motivate people the following year with an even greater mark-up on their quotas.

-Adding to the pressure on the rank and file, all the while that they’re trying to achieve artificially inflated revenue goals, the sales teams are being ruthlessly micromanaged.
+Adding to the pressure on the rank and file is the fact that the whole time they’re trying to achieve artificially inflated revenue goals, the sales teams are being ruthlessly micromanaged.
 Each sales person has to report on his activities directly to his supervisor every three hours throughout the day.
-I’m not making that up.
-I’m surprised these guys haven’t opted to have their phones surgically attached to their heads by now.
+All day.
+Every day.
+I am not making that up.
+Honestly, I’m surprised these people haven’t opted to have their phones surgically attached to their heads by now.
 (3)

 And yet, the funny thing is that all this pressure seems to generate pretty terrific results.
 Our department is almost always the corporate leader in revenue and profit.
-As a result, our department head has been in his position for 15 years, which is nearly unheard of in a corporate culture that likes nothing more than to shuffle people around from one post to the next every few years.
-It seems practices that might well cause productivity to collapse elsewhere bear at least some fruit in Japan.
+As a result, our big boss has been in his position for 15 years.
+This is nearly unheard of in a corporate culture that loves nothing more than to shuffle people around from one post to the next every few years, with little to no regard for what the employee actually wants to do.
+Practices that might well cause productivity to collapse elsewhere seem to bear at least some fruit in Japan.
 Sure, morale might suck, but at least everyone has something in common to bitch about.
+So, yay?

 An interesting corollary to this emphasis on stress-motivated earnings enhancement is that people seldom use their paid vacation.
-The attentive reader may recall my French colleague, Anton, who worked with me when I joined.
+The attentive reader may recall my French colleague, Anton, who worked with me when I first joined the company.
 Anton once told me that he believed he was the first person in memory to actually ask to use his paid vacation.
-Of course, management thought Anton was crazy.
-Close; he was French, and he took his holiday despite being pressured not to, as was his legal right.
+Of course, management thought he was crazy.
+Close, he was French.
+And he took his holiday despite being pressured not to, as was his legal right.

-Later that year I requested mine as well, and at this point I was told the company had resigned itself to the fact their foreigners (all two of us) were sufficiently lazy that we’d go gallivanting around on holidays.
-Okay, maybe not in those words, exactly, but that was the gist of it.
-Despite receiving approval for my holiday, though, our boss told me not to tell anyone else in the office what I was doing, lest this subversive idea become a trend and our productivity suffer.
+Later that year I requested mine as well, and at this point I was informed that the company had resigned itself to the fact that their foreigners — all two of us — were sufficiently lazy that we would leave our beloved office behind to go gallivanting around on holidays.
+Okay, not in those words, but that was the gist of it.
+In fact, despite getting approval for my vacation, the big boss told me not to tell anyone else in the office what I was doing, lest this subversive idea somehow become a trend and our output suffer.

-Tellingly, Anton quit the company six months after I joined, and is now very happy as a freelance translator and interpreter, setting his own schedule and revenue targets.
-Also, in the interest of fairness, I have to point out that Americans have an awful record of taking their paid time off as well, partly because none is mandated at the national level.
+Tellingly, Anton quit the company six months after I joined, and is now very happy as a freelance translator and interpreter, setting his own schedule and his own revenue targets.
+Also, in the interest of fairness, I have to point out that Americans have an awful record of taking their paid time off as well, possibly in part because none is guaranteed at the federal level.

 It took me a while, but I did finally figure out at least part of what is behind the reluctance to use paid holiday time.
 You see, Japan is a very community oriented place.
 Unlike in the west, the group comes first and the individual second.
 It’s a very well known and ingrained cultural trait, and in many ways it makes for an excellent society.

 This is not just an issue at Marunouchi Fudosan, either.
 Fewer than half of Japanese workers uses their paid time off.
 As recently as last year, the Japanese government was considering legislation that would require workers to use their paid time off.
-I can assure you that I, for one, would diligently obey such a law.
-But I wouldn’t be so naive as to expect universal compliance.
+I can assure you that I, for one, would diligently obey such a law, but I would never be so naive as to expect universal compliance.

 So why do people put up with all of this?
 Stressful commutes, absurdly long work weeks, modest paychecks and unusable vacation time?
 Well, as I mentioned before, one needs to be a good member of the group, and suffering together is actually pretty popular.
 People still actively conserve energy in response to the 2011 Great Tohoko Earthquake and Tsunami, and the subsequent meltdowns at Fukushima Daiichi nuclear power plant.
 Because Japan’s nuclear reactors were all taken offline following the disaster, Japanese families and companies were asked to help avoid rolling blackouts by setting their air conditioners at uncomfortably high temperatures in the summertime.
 Most are still doing this without complaint, five years later, despite a notable lack of any blackouts.
 Sharing the pain is a point of honor.

-Which brings up another point.
+And speaking of three-day weekends, this brings up another point.
 Despite the epidemic of vacation avoidance, Japan is tied with Turkey for the most national holidays of any OECD country (4), at 16 per year.
 (Mountain Day was added as of 2016.)
 The U.S., by comparison, has only ten; the U.K., eight.
-Moreover, some companies also take a week off from the office at the end of summer for the Obon holidays, although sadly they may require their employees to make up that time by working extra days throughout the year (like Marunouchi Fudosan does).
+Moreover, some companies here also take a week off from the office at the end of summer for the Obon celebration, although sadly they may require their employees to make up that time by working extra Saturdays during the year, like Marunouchi Fudosan does.

 Finally, when you live in a pressure cooker, you gotta blow off some steam, and steam-blowing is an activity where Japan takes the blue ribbon.
-Once the workday is finally over, it is very common — and almost mandatory — for groups of colleagues to head out for the bar, izakaya or karaoke parlor to let their hair down.
-Occasionally some salarymen might make it over to a hostess club, or even the red light district where all sorts of mischief can be made.
+Once the workday is finally over, it is very common — and almost mandatory — for groups of colleagues to head out for the bar, izakaya or karaoke parlor to let their hair down at least a couple times a week.
+Some salarymen might make it over to a hostess club, or even to the red light district where all sorts of mischief can be made.
 At the risk of losing my mixed metaphor privileges, when you’re blowing off steam, it’s no holds barred.

-During these social events among colleagues — even the tamer, more usual ones — drinks will be consumed and gripes about work will be exchanged.
+During these social events among colleagues — even the tamer, less rambunctious ones — drinks will be consumed and gripes about work will be exchanged.
 Sometimes complaining about the office is the entire purpose of the gathering.
 Fortunately for us post-business hours revelers, there is a long-standing tradition in Japan that complaining about work when socializing, even to the boss, has no real negative consequences.

-An American friend of mine who runs a company here in Japan learned this to his chagrin when he took his employees out for drinks, and one young Japanese fellow who had only recently joined the company complained frequently and bitterly into his beer about working for “a #!$&’% gaijin”.
-My friend ordered him fired the next morning, but his head of human resources carefully explained that this would be quite impossible.
+I have an American friend who runs a company here in Japan, who learned this to his chagrin when he took his employees out for drinks, and one young Japanese fellow who had only recently joined the company complained frequently and bitterly into his beer about working for “some #!$&’% gaijin”.
+The next morning, my friend ordered that kid fired, but his head of human resources carefully explained that this would be quite impossible.
 Allowing people to vent without fear of retaliation improves morale, and it would be very unwise to tinker with that process.
 What happens at the bar, stays at the bar.

 So does Japan love stress, as my title suggests?
 No, of course not.
 I think that, almost by definition, no one can honestly claim to “love stress”.
 But Japan does have a decent set of tools in place for dealing with it, including: